ucsd-fcrl/NeuralCT_new_seg_Final_v_ZC/README.md

 ## Description
-This work is based on an [arXiv paper](https://arxiv.org/abs/2201.06574), github repo is [here](https://github.com/ucsd-fcrl/kg-neuralct-method).
+This work is based on an [arXiv paper](https://arxiv.org/abs/2201.06574)([github repo](https://github.com/ucsd-fcrl/kg-neuralct-method)).
 In that paper, we proposed a implicit neural representation-based framework to correct the motion artifacts in the CT images.
 This framework, called "NeuralCT", takes CT sinograms as the input, uses a technique called "differentiable rendering" to optimize the estimation of object motion based on projections, and returns the time-resolved image without motion artifacts.
 See more details in the papers.

 **The main goal of this work** is to extend NeuralCT to a more complicated scene, where there are multiple moving objects with distinct attenuations.
 This scene is closer to what we will see in clinical CT images (e.g., a moving LV with constrast and a RV without contrast).